 TEACHING: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
 Examples of other means of evaluation are provided in the appendix to this document.
+(Please see appendix for more information on FCQs and student evaluations).
 This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum and course materials.
 In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
 A rating of meritorious will require student evaluations which are typically at or above the departmental average and evidence of effective teaching.
 A rating of excellent will require student evaluations which are typically above the departmental average, evidence of effective teaching, and dedication to student learning.
 In evaluating teaching, course content, level and size will be considered in interpreting student evaluations.
+A recommendation for tenure based on excellence in teaching shall include multiple measures of teaching evaluation and demonstrated achievement at the campus, local, national, and/or international level which furthers the practice and/or scholarship of teaching and learning beyond one's immediate instructional setting.
+In the Department of Visual and Performing Arts, we identify the immediate instructional setting as the place where regular assigned teaching occurs.
+Thus, any teaching impact at the departmental, campus, or community level demonstrates impacts of teaching and learning beyond the candidate's immediate instructional setting (for more examples of what counts towards demonstrated teaching beyond one's instructional setting, please the appendix.)